Angel-Raa/Angel-Raa/README.md

 ## Talk to me about!!

-- Front-end development using **HTML, Javascript, CSS,  Vue JS, TypeScript**
+- Front-end development using **HTML, Javascript, CSS,  React js, TypeScript**

 - Backend development using **Java, Spring Boot**